 It’s so easy to get lost in that hard and rigid, and instant assessment of someone’s imperfections, but it serves us better to simply sense their spirit and notice and taste the connection with them.
 And if it’s a good one, and you keep noticing it and riding with it, that is what makes attractions grow.
 As we start caring more deeply about someone, invisible tendrils begin to grow, in our thinking, in our sexual imaginings and longings and in our growing sense of dependence on this person.
 Our psyche, our sexuality and our hearts begin to create attachment to that person.
 And to make him our own, or her our own.

-So when we build the muscle to exercise our bodies need to create new capillaries to feed it.
+So when we build the muscle through exercise our bodies need to create new capillaries to feed it.
 When we create new love, something similar happens.
 New neural pathways and emotional pathways.
 New rituals, new sense memories.
 New appreciations of sense and touch and sexual activities and emotional need get created.
 An entire web of new connections gets created inside of us as our hearts allow this, one stranger, to become our loved one.
 So we become specialized in them in so many ways.
-And that's why breakups can hurt with real physical pain because these lovingly billed tendrils are just ripped out.
-That's an experience of anguish.
+And that’s why breakups can hurt with real physical pain because these lovingly billed tendrils are just ripped out.
+That’s an experience of anguish.

 Inspiration or deprivation?

 But the point that I’d like you to consider is this.
 When you choose someone whose character is truly solid, who is good and decent, and able to manage their life.
 Who really cares about you, and with whom your soul feels safe.
 You are decreasing the chances of that horrible pain occurring for you.

 Remember that in the end, it really does come down to character.
 I speak about this more in other podcasts, but in a very binary way, there’re two kinds of circuitries of attraction that we have.